Click here for the sonnets.

 e

-e"Divers doth use" by Sir Thomas Wyatt [c.1540] Shakespeare followed the more idiomatic rhyme scheme that Philip Sydney used in the first great Elizabethan sonnet cycle, Astrophel and Stella (published posthumously in 1591).
-This scheme interlaces the rhymes of two pairs of couplets to make a quatrain, then builds the whole sonnet of three differently rhymed quatrains and a concluding couplet:
+e"Divers doth use" by Sir Thomas Wyatt [c.1540] Shakespeare adopted the more idiomatic rhyme scheme used by Philip Sydney in the first great Elizabethan sonnet cycle, Astrophel and Stella (published posthumously in 1591).
+This scheme interlaces a rhyming pair of couplets to make a quatrain, then builds the whole sonnet of three differently rhymed quatrains and a concluding couplet:

 Q1 From fairest creatures we desire increase,